-US millionaire Robert Durst found guilty of murder
+Robert Durst convicted: US millionaire found guilty of first-degree murder

 - Published